 The basic quoted fee includes all of the above.
 This minimal procedure package is offered to make spaying/neutering affordable for everyone possible.
 Additionally, there are several optional services that are highly recommended for your pet’s increased safety & comfort.

-- Keep inside and quiet for two days following the surgery.
+- Keep inside and quiet for one week following the surgery.